Frame measurement note for North Texas roof work

 HB 2102 is a homeowner-protection law, not a contractor-protection law.
 The "free roof" pitch is illegal because it transfers risk from the contractor to the homeowner — the contractor gets paid; the homeowner gets a fraudulent claim record.
 The law is six years old now and well-enforced.
 Anyone still pitching around it is telling you something important about how they do business.

-For a deeper read on how Texas law shapes the whole claim process — including the §4102.163 boundary that separates documentation from licensed claims work — see our Texas Insurance Claim Roofing service page.
+For a deeper read on how Texas law shapes the whole claim process — including the §4102.163 boundary that separates documentation from licensed claims work — see our Texas roof documentation service page.
 For the ACV vs RCV angle on older roofs, see our guide to ACV vs RCV on Texas roofs.